paulberenberg/PersonalSite/content/authors/admin/_index.md

 +++
 Economist and data scientist specializing in international macroeconomics and finance.

-Currently, I am research associate at the Department for Forecasting and Economic Policy at the German Institute for Economic Research (DIW) in Berlin.
+Currently, I am a research associate at the Department for Forecasting and Economic Policy at the German Institute for Economic Research (DIW) in Berlin.